andre-juan/good_quantum_kernels/README.md

 This repository is organized as follows:

 - folder `code`: has a .py file with all the important functions used in the framework.
 That is the core of the project.
-In the folder, you can also find notebook files where the framework is executed;
+In the folder you can also find notebook files where the framework is executed, and a classic real dataset (breast cancer Wisconsin) which is used as an application example;
 - folder `results`: has csv files with the results of the execution of the framework applied to particular datasets.
 Please see the notebooks as well as the .py file to understand what these csv files contain and how they are generated;
 - pdf file `good_quantum_kernels_details`: has a detailed explanation on the components of the framework, their motivation and justification.
 Please read it to fully understand everything that was done!
 - pdf file `presentation_good_quantum_kernels`: is the presentation submitted to the hackathon, where the main ideas and results of the project are described.